jchapuis/akka-persistent-entity/README.md

 Note that command processing and event application proceeds strictly sequentially: the actor processes the command, stores the events, replies to the sender, applies the event leading to new state, then processes the next command and so on.
 This makes for comprehensible state machine descriptions.
 Rather than leading to a complicated program flow, asynchronicity is harnessed by the inherent distributive nature of domain entities.

 This concludes our implementation tour.
-Journal and event adapter configuration aside, we now have a fully functional repository for rides!
+Event journal and adapter configuration aside, we now have a fully functional repository for rides!

 ## DDD :heart: actor model
 Although very simplified, this example illustrates the "good fit" of the actor model to domain-driven-design: aggregates are represented by entities with well defined sequential state transitions and a command and event "language" to represent actions and facts.